ba-st/GitHub-setup/templates/README.md

 <p align="center"><img src="assets/logos/128x128.png">
  <h1 align="center"><PROJECT_NAME></h1>
   <p align="center">
-    What is this thing? “the motto” and the goals.
-The vision.
+    What is this thing? “the motto”, the goals, the vision.
     <br>
     <a href="docs/"><strong>Explore the docs »</strong></a>
     <br>